Tracially sequentially-split ${}^*$-homomorphisms between $C^*$-algebras II: Tracially sequentially-split homomorphism between -algebras and -stability

-This means that $1_A \in I$, thus $A=I$.\\ Next, suppose $B$ is simple and stably finite.
+Next, suppose $B$ is simple and stably finite.
 By Proposition \ref{P:amplification}, it is enough to show that if $B$ is finite and simple, then $A$ is finite.
 Let $v$ be an isometry in $A$.
 Then consider $\phi(v)$ which is again isometry.
 But $B$ is finite so that $\phi(v)\phi(v^*)=1$.
 By applying $\psi$ to both sides, we get

-However, the map from $A$ to $A_{\infty}$ defined by $x\mapsto xg$ is injective since $A$ is simple.
+However, the map from $A$ to $A_{\omega}$ defined by $x\mapsto xg$ is injective since $A$ is simple.
 It follows that $1-vv^*=0$, so we are done. \end{proof}

+We turn to show that the important regularity properties pass from $B$ to $A$ provided that there is a $*$-homomorphism from $A$ to $B$ which is tracially sequentially-split by order zero map.
+Recall that the Jiang-Su algebra $\mc{Z}$ is a simple separable nuclear and infinite-dimensional $C\sp*$-algebra with a unique trace and the same Elliott invariant with $\mathbb{C}$ \cite{JS}.
+It is said that $A$ is $\mc{Z}$-stable or $\mc{Z}$-absorbing if $A\otimes \mc{Z}\cong A$.